matthewfaw/cellsociety_team24/README.md

 **Testing the Project**
 1. Click "Set Simulation"
 2. Chooses one of the simulation XML files in the open window.
 (Ex. fire.xml)
+3. Note: you may choose any of data/xml/fire, fish, life, segregation, and slime.xml.
+These are the files that only contain the names of other files.
+Those referenced files live in subdirectories of the data/xml/ directory

 **Necessary Resorces**
 * Each simulation requires 4 XML files to run.